About Us

 Our History

-Monomoy NWR contains a variety of known cultural resources dating as far back as Paleo-Indian cultures.
-Specifically, Monomoy is within the indigenous homelands of the Wampanoag people who were also known as the People of First Light.
+Monomoy NWR contains a variety of cultural resources dating as far back as Paleo-Indian cultures.
+The lands that make up the refuge are within the indigenous homelands of the Wampanoag people, also known as the People of First Light.
 They inhabited much of present day Massachusetts and Eastern Rhode Island.

-Former locations of the historic Whitewash Village, seasonal cottages and camps, shipwrecks, and USCG lifesaving stations on South Monomoy Island.
-The most well known cultural resource on refuge lands is the Monomoy Point Light Station, which includes the lighthouse, keeper’s house, and small oil house.
+In more recent times, South Monomoy Island was home to the historic Whitewash Village, seasonal cottages and camps, shipwrecks, and U.S. Coast Guard lifesaving stations.
+The most well known cultural resource on refuge lands is the Monomoy Point Light Station, which includes the lighthouse, keeper’s house, and small oil house (located on South Monomoy).
 First built in 1823, this site is listed in the National Register of Historic Places.

 Other Facilities in this Complex